Kerry: August 2, 2019

-With that, she pulled out and began to rock as our eyes locked.
-That couldn’t last as emotions were washing over me too quickly and my eyes shut.
+With that she pulled out and began to rock as our eyes locked.
+That could not last as emotions were washing over me too quickly and my eyes shut.
 I wrapped my legs around her legs to pull her in.
-While this made it harder for her to piston me, I didn’t care.
+While this made it harder for her to piston me, I did not care.
 It made her closer to me so the distance the cock covered was not very great but easily far enough.
 I thanked god for the strength and endurance she had given this woman as she pounded away with no sign of ebbing.

 She meant my eyes and I opened them wide as she rode me to something real and spectacular.
 Strangely, because of our eyes, neither of us made a sound, other than the noises from the pounding itself.
 It was if all of our energy was locked into our gaze.
 That there were no words or noises our mouths could make.